waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Important NPC dialogue.
 - Obstacles and how to overcome them.

-## Reflection (Turn 51)
+## Reflection (Turn 103)
-- **Notepad:** Current structure is good.
+- **Notepad:** Added a section for my Pokémon team.
-- **Agents:** A pathfinding agent could be useful later.
-Also considering an agent to help with starter selection.
+- **Agents:** A pathfinding agent is still a future consideration.
-- **Hindsight:** Misread the map in my house and walked into a wall.
-Need to be more careful.
+- **Hindsight:** Need to be careful about pressing buttons before dialogue is fully dismissed.
-- **Goals:** Goals remain solid: get starter, explore town.
+- **Goals:** Goals are solid and updated.
+Primary: Find Mr. Pokémon.
+Secondary: Explore New Bark Town.
-- **Assumptions:**
+- **Assumptions to Verify:**
-    1. The building to the west is Elm's Lab.
-(Will verify by entering).
+    1. The path to Mr. Pokémon is north of New Bark Town.
-    2. The NPC at (12, 9) is not immediately critical.
-(Will talk to them later).
+    2. The rival battle will happen upon leaving town.
-    3. No hidden items in my house.
-(Seems safe for now).
+    3. No special items are needed to reach Mr. Pokémon.
-    4. Water requires Surf.
-(Standard mechanic).
+    4. The healing machine in Elm's lab works.